Library Cards & Borrowing Info

 Who is eligible for a library card?

 Residents of Parkland School District

-This includes North Whitehall, South Whitehall, and Upper Macungie Townships, as well as residents ward 17, 4th district and ward 18, 2nd district, both of Allentown.
+This includes North Whitehall, South Whitehall, and Upper Macungie Townships, as well as residents of ward 17, 4th district, and ward 18, 2nd district, both of Allentown.

 Members who are aged 5 and up will receive a Lehigh Carbon Library Cooperative card, which allows you to use any member library in the cooperative.
 You will also be able to take advantage of ACCESS Pennsylvania, a statewide program that lets you get a membership with any participating library, on the condition that you have an up-to-date card with your home library.
 Please contact any libraries you wish to register with beforehand to find out their requirements.

 Members who are less than 5 years of age will receive a My First Library Card.
 This card is only good at the Parkland Community Library.
 Benefits and limitations are listed here.

 Residents of the Northwestern Lehigh School District are able to purchase a membership for $40/year.
 Cardholders will be able to use any member library in the cooperative, but will not have ACCESS Pennsylvania privileges.
 At this time, access to hoopla is not granted to patrons with non-resident cards.

 Pennsylvania residents who belong to local libraries that participate in ACCESS Pennsylvania will be able to register with the Parkland Library, on the condition that they have an up-to-date card with their home library.